 As verifiers make determinations regarding the status of errata, it is expected that the contents of some errata will be corrected - in the cases mentioned above, the reports could be atomized (or at least split by Status), and Type labels could be corrected.

-As mentioned above, the source information for a number of RFCs that were originally marked Legacy has been updated to reflect the appropriate WG from which they originated.
-There is additional cleanup of the source field that could be done; this affects the errata system by determining who will verify the errata.
+As mentioned above, the source information for over 1200 RFCs that were originally marked Legacy has been updated to reflect the appropriate WG from which they originated.